s-20/unnamed/MetaTraits.md

 > A Genre Savvy character doesn't necessarily know they're in a story, but they do know of stories like their own and what worked in them and what didn't.
 They may attempt to apply the lessons they've learned from movies, books, or other fiction to their own situation, or they may restrict themselves to snarky asides and observations.

 You can use Genre Savvy whenever being genre savvy would be helpful, but you have to describe the trope (or what have you) that you're referencing.
-Genre Savvy can be pulled or burned normally as a trait, and doesn’t have any real drawbacks; it qualifies as a meta trait because it’s *conceptually meta* rather than mechanically meta.
+It otherwise operates like a normal trait.
+I'd recommend having [TV Tropes](https://tvtropes.org) open in a nearby device, but try not to fall down a rabbit hole.